RT-LOC/docs/docs/reference/anchor_placement.md

 Try to put the anchors such that every anchor sees at least a couple other anchors.
 Doing this makes the time synchronization between the anchors easier and thus more accurate.

-### 3. Have LOS in mind
+### 3. Keep LOS in mind
 Any object that is in between the `Line of Sight` between an anchor and a tag will have a certain influence on the measurement.
 Some objects are worse than others.
-Metal, concrete and fluids for example can severly attenuate the UWB signal and increase the measured distance.
+Metal, concrete and fluids for example can severely attenuate the UWB signal and increase the measured distance.

 ### 4. Keep the Antenna away from metal
 Aim your antenna well and make sure it doesn't have any metal objects nearby.